 Removed PR 7.5.6-2 since it is in Table 14.1.10-1: ISAC

 Removed PR 6.16.6-1 since it is in the TR as approved CPR 14.1.8-1-3

+This revision captures the discussions in the intial CPR discussions.
+Changes from the draft version include:

+Revising the CPR numbers, removing change marks and comments from “green” CPRs (e.g., preparing them to final form for agreement).
+Removing “gray” (orig PRs provided in Table for info).

+This revision adds a CPR that was discussed and agreed in another session.

 This revision captures the (to date) unagreed CPRs for this table.
 CPRs that were “all greem” (aka agreeable) were moved to S1-261353.